akeneo/pim-docs/cookbook/import_export/product-import.rst

 The format used by the update method is the Standard Format array.

-An important point to understand is that the updates are applied only in memory, nothing is saved in database yet.
+An important point to understand is that the updates are applied only in memory, nothing is saved to the database yet.

 .. code-block:: php